-Underground Injection Control.
-Underground injection controls include facilities such as drywells and perforated pipes that are used to discharge stormwater runoff underground, as authorized by the Oregon Department of Environmental Quality.
+Underground Injection Control (UIC).
+Underground injection controls include facilities such as drywells and perforated pipes that are used to discharge stormwater runoff underground, as authorized by DEQ.
 UICs do not include facilities such as swales or rain gardens where stormwater runoff is discharged to the surface of the facility for infiltration through the surface into the ground.